brianmtreese/briantree.se/_posts/2025/10/2025-10-02-modern-angular-animation-start-done-events.md

   - "TypeScript"
 ---

-<p class="intro"><span class="dropcap">A</span> while back, I made <a href="https://youtu.be/OLtDcBG9M_4" target="_blank">a tutorial</a> showing how to hook into Angular’s animation start and done events.
-That example has helped a lot of people, but since then, Angular officially deprecated the animations module.
-So in this updated tutorial, we’re going to take that same example and modernize it using pure CSS keyframes, <a href="https://angular.dev/guide/signals" target="_blank">Angular signals</a>, and standard DOM events.</p>

-By the end, you’ll see exactly how you’d write this code today, and how to move away from the old API without losing any functionality.

-Let’s jump in!
+<p class="intro"><span class="dropcap">A</span>ngular's deprecated animations module provided start and done events for coordinating animations with component logic, but modern Angular requires a different approach.
+This tutorial demonstrates how to replace animation start/done events using pure CSS keyframes, Angular signals, and standard DOM events.
+You'll learn how to detect animation completion, coordinate multiple animations, and trigger side effects when animations finish, all without the deprecated module.</p>

 {% include youtube-embed.html %}